 When to cite

 Give credit where credit is due!
 All the sources that you use must be cited in your text.
 This principle applies whether you quote directly, summarize, or paraphrase the work of others.
 For more information on avoiding plagiarism, consult section 1.10 of the APA Publication Manual (6th ed., pp. 15-16; see also “When to cite,” pp. 169-170).
-For institutional policy at the University of Saskatchewan, see the following resources from the Office of the University Secretary: Student conduct & appeals, Integrity defined.
+For institutional policy at the University of Saskatchewan, see the following resources: Student conduct & appeals, Integrity defined.